ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 {: #vc_addingviewingclusters-adding-bare-metal-number}

 * All servers that you order have the same configuration.
-* For vSAN storage, you can order in the range 4 - 59 servers.
+* For vSAN™ storage, you can order in the range 4 - 59 servers.
 * For NFS storage, you can order between 1 (for NSX-V) or 2 (for NSX-T) and 59 servers.
 However, for production workloads, a minimum of two (for NSX-V) and three (for NSX-T) servers is recommended.
 For more information, see [Is a two-node vCenter Server instance highly available?](/docs/vmwaresolutions?topic=vmwaresolutions-faq-vmwaresolutions#is-a-two-node-vcenter-server-instance-highly-available)

 ## Storage settings